55+ Best Instagram Spots in San Francisco for Unique Photos

 Washington Square Park is in the heart of one of my favorite San Francisco neighborhoods, North Beach.

 This small park is surrounded by awesome bakeries and restaurants, as well as the spires of St. Peter and Paul’s church.
-In the morning you’ll see groups of people practicing Tai Chi, dogs on their walks, and locals enjoying a cup of coffee on the benches.
-On a sunny day, it’s a great spot for a picnic by grabbing a pizza or sandwich from one of the local restaurants and delis.
+In the morning, you’ll see groups of people practicing Tai Chi, dogs on their walks, and locals enjoying a cup of coffee on the benches.
+On a sunny day, it’s a great spot for a picnic, where you can grab a pizza or sandwich from one of the local restaurants and delis.

 Washington Square Park, San Francisco, California

-Ina Coolbrith is a tiny park located in Russian Hill that overlooks North Beach and provides views from Coit Tower to the Salesforce Tower.
-To be honest, it’s hidden pretty well in between the large homes and you could easily drive right by this little gem.
+Ina Coolbrith is a tiny park in Russian Hill that overlooks North Beach and provides views from Coit Tower to the Salesforce Tower.
+To be honest, it’s hidden pretty well between the large homes, and you could easily drive right by this little gem.

-The best time to come here is at sunrise – but really any time is good.
-Parking can be tricky in this area, but it’s walkable (via steep hills) from North Beach and Russian Hill if you’re able to find a spot a few blocks away!
+The best time to come here is at sunrise, but really any time is good.
+Parking can be tricky in this area, but it’s walkable (via steep hills) from North Beach and Russian Hill if you can find a spot a few blocks away!

 view of the Transamerica building from Ina Coolbrith Park in Russian Hill San Francisco